vitessio/website/content/docs/reference/vitess-sequences.md

 insert into user_seq(id, next_id, cache) values(0, 1, 100);
 ```

-Then, the Sequence has to be define in the VSchema for that keyspace:
+Then, the Sequence has to be defined in the VSchema for that keyspace:

 ``` json
 {